There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

-The hike to Diamond Head is a must-do if you’re visiting Oahu.
-While it may look like a tough, long hike from afar, it really only takes about an hour to get to the top, rewarding you with 360-degree views of Honolulu and the surrounding area.
+The Diamond Head Crater Hike is a must-do if you’re visiting Oahu.
+While it may look like a tough, long hike from afar, it really only takes about an hour to get to the top, rewarding you with 360-degree views of Waikiki, Honolulu, and the surrounding area.
 So, basically, this is totally worth it.
 It’s one of the iconic hikes on Oahu.

 The trail starts on the west side of the crater and kicks off with a set of dirt switchbacks.
 It can be kind of potholey with loose gravel, so keep an eye out for that.
 At the end of the switchbacks, you’ll get to the first overlook, a good place to take a break and enjoy the view.

 Next up is the stairs, 99 of them to be exact.
 They’re in a tunnel, that’s not very big, so it gets cozy with people going up and down at the same time.
 I think I made it up without any issues, as a spritely 15-year-old.
 I’m sure now I would be huffing and puffing because I hate stairs, though I would still do it.

 At the top of the stairs, you’ll come out of the bunker thing.
 This used to be used by the US Army as part of the Fort Ruger military base, hence the stairs and bunker.

 Once you’re out of the bunker, you’ve pretty much made it!
 You can hang out at the top and admire the even better views over Waikiki Beach and the Diamond Head crater you just climbed up to.
 It can be busy up here since pretty much everyone that visits Honolulu does this, so be prepared to know you probably won’t have it to yourself.

 Of course, not everyone is here for the views, locals will come here to run up and down the trail for a little workout.
 Don’t feel bad if you get passed by runners.
 They probably do it all the time.
 This is also where you can, apparently, find the record for the longest recorded land views in the world.
 Who knew?